Ircam-WAM/improtech-website/pages/Bios.md

 <img src="../images/Stefanou.jpg" width="250" style="float:left" hspace="10">
 ####Danae Stefanou
-Danae Stefanou makes improvised sounds and texts.
+makes improvised sounds and texts.
 She is Associate Professor at the Aristotle University of Thessaloniki where she teaches a variety of courses on experimental music, critical studies and contemporary music historiography, and directs the AUTH Experimental and Improvised